DigitalsunrayMedia/cordova-plugin-stepcounter/README.md

  - The service won't really stop even if STOP command is called (will auto-restart)
  - The master count (getStepCount) should return the nb steps since START command has been sent, Todat : if service is killed it might restart to 0.

+## Changes in 1.0.0

+Added : Android safe background worker for local database synchronization (In order to handle Android 8.0 + background execution limits)
+Replaced: Started background service with a bound service

 ## Changes in 0.0.4

 Added : Re-integrated support for getStepCount which return the step counted since app is started